dekelb/clalit-appt-checker/README.md

 This will run the script on every 15th minute of the hour (00:00, 00:15, 00:30, 00:45, 01:00 ...)

 ## Send mails using gmail
-In order to send emails using SMTP with gmail you will need to configure your gmail account to allow less secure apps amd setup an App password
+In order to send emails using SMTP with gmail you will need to configure your gmail account to allow less secure apps and setup an App password

+## Output to a local file
+In order to export the results to a local json file you need to configure the file name.
+The file will be created and overwriten every execution of the crawler